enkama/smart_charger/README.md

 - Alarm entities that define desired ready times per weekday
 - Notification targets and thresholds for charging suggestions

+> **Tip:** Provide either a learning source or an average speed sensor so the coordinator can estimate how long charging takes.
+If neither is available the integration falls back to a conservative 24 hour charging window when it cannot determine a usable speed.

 You can revisit the options via the entry's *Configure* button to edit or remove devices at any time.

 Diagnostics expose both the configured and effective margins so you can confirm what the coordinator currently applies.